OnTopicCMS/OnTopic-Library/Ignia.Topics.Web.Mvc/README.md

 ControllerBuilder.Current.SetControllerFactory(new OrganizationNameControllerFactory());
 ViewEngines.Engines.Insert(0, new TopicViewEngine());
 ```
+> *Note:* The controller factory name is arbitrary, and should follow the conventions appropriate for the site.
+Ignia typically uses `{OrganizationName}ControllerFactory` (e.g., `IgniaControllerFactory`), but OnTopic doesn't need to know or care what the name is; that is between your application and the ASP.NET MVC Framework.

 ### Route Configuration
 When registering routes via `RouteConfig.RegisterRoutes()` (typically via the `RouteConfig` class), register a route for any OnTopic routes: